plcharbonneau/consul-demo/README.md

 - Make a copy of the script [reference/setup-tfe-example.sh](.reference/setup-tfe-example.sh) and name it `setup-tfe.sh`
   - populate Variables in script
     - configure TFC/TFE organization
-    - specify your repo and branch
+    - specify your repo and `demo` as branch
     - specify workspaces names for `single-region-demo` and `multi-region-demo`
       - script sets working directory for each workspace
     - configure other variables - see `terraform.auto.tfvars.example` for descriptions